tonyCwei/JoJos-Doom-Adventure/README.md

 ```

 `updateFlipbook` is a helper function that updates the flipbook array based on an enum called `enemyState`.
-The `relativeDegree` parameter is used to set the relative rotation of the `EnemyFlipBookComponent`, ensuring it always faces the player.
+The `relativeDegree` parameter is used to set the relative rotation of the `EnemyFlipBookComponent` with regards to the enemy actor itself, ensuring it always faces the player.

 ```cpp
 void ABaseEnemy::updateFlipbook(float relativeDegree, int32 index)